JacksWebBrand/surface-go-wifi-working/README.md

-Firmware change to make the ath10k  wifi on the Microsoft Surface Go (and other computers using the same wireless card) work.
+Firmware change to make the ath10k  wifi on the Microsoft Surface Go (and other computers using the same wireless card) work in Linux.

 1. If you don't know which ath10k folder to place the updated bin file:
 	- REPLACE the 'ath10k' folder in /lib64/firmware/'ath10k' with the one in this repository.